yilinho/tetrio-bot/README.md

 ### Calibration Steps

-The wizard guides you through 5 steps to capture the necessary screen positions:
+The wizard guides you through 6 steps to capture the necessary screen positions and timing settings:

 | Step | What to Capture | Description |
 |------|-----------------|-------------|